SLNC-DIMP/Constraint-Analysis/readme.md

 NOTE (12-12-2011):  The 3rd party service used for this application now limits screenshots to three concurrent image requests from the same IP address.
 This makes the Constraint Analysis tool very awkward to use.
 I'm working on a version that uses wkhtmltopdf instead.

+NOTE (12-13-2011): Updated to work with wkhtmltopdf.

 Requirements:

 * PHP 5.1+,
 * Command Line PHP access
 * JavaScript enabled browser,
-* whkthmltopdf (download version for your OS at http://http://code.google.com/p/wkhtmltopdf and follow installation directions for your OS at http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltopdf-0.9.9-doc.html.
+* whkthmltopdf (download version for your OS at http://http://code.google.com/p/wkhtmltopdf and follow the installation directions for your OS at http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltopdf-0.9.9-doc.html.
 See http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltoimage_0.10.0_rc2-doc.html for command line options for wkhtmltoimage.)
 * Any database for which there is a PDO driver,
 * If PDO is not enabled you'll need to enable it for your database type in your PHP setup.
 The SQL file provided is in the MySQL SQL format.